 During his campaign and since being confirmed as the President-Elect, Donald Trump has been vocal about imposing various new tariffs.
-At the moment, these are simply unofficial proposals.
-However, once he has been sworn in as the next president, that can quickly change.
+Many of those proposed actions are now a reality and will be impacting trade costs significantly.

 Key Takeaways: